leksialevin7700/adk--negotiation/README.md

 This component is part of the larger project `@leksialevin7700/space-debris-multi-llm` and corresponds to the **Model‑C (Maneuver Agent)** portion of that repository.

 > **Security note**: Inject secrets at runtime only (environment variables or secret managers).
-Never commit API keys or bake them into images.
+Never commit API keys or bake them into images...

 ---